Old boxing photo recoloured. Skin recolouring is not always easy. There are many subtle tones in skin.

-Wikis description of Dave and hi fighting style.
-“Charnley had a powerful build and large forearms and was often compared to the “Toy Bulldog” Mickey Walker, but he also had good tools.
+There no Wikis for Old boxing photo recoloured bu there is a Wiki description of Dave and hi fighting style.
+“Charnley had a powerful build and large forearms and was often compared to the “Toy Bulldog” Mickey Walker.
+He also had good tools.
 He had double and triple hooks and was a true scrapper with plenty of bottle.

 Only Joe Brown stopped him on cuts and until his last fight, only welterweight great Emile Griffiths stopped him from going the distance.
 Charnley ended his career fighting welterweights and was a really tough opponent for anyone.”